When change is the norm then it goes largely unnoticed (and mostly unrewarded). Often with unintended consequences.

 - Take the opportunity to reinforce the value of change related work.

-- Changes initiated and rationalised by professional groups other than the one we identify with (Finance v Engineering v Marketing v Sales etcetera) can raise suspicion, language issues, sub-culture competition and possible sources of resistance.
+- Changes initiated and rationalized by professional groups other than the one we identify with (Finance v Engineering v Marketing v Sales etcetera) can raise suspicion, language issues, sub-culture competition and possible sources of resistance.
+Taking time to build relationships and shared language can help.